junjiezhujason/aegis/docs/manual.md

     <img src="../img/fig_panel.png" width="100%"/>
 </div>

+!!! note
-Note that in the lite version the context selection is disabled.
-The download options can vary based on which application of AEGIS a user chooses.
+    In the lite version the context selection is disabled for performance reasons.
+You will need to [install](../install) the full version to flexibly select the context.
+Further, the "Download Options" can vary based on which application of AEGIS a user chooses.

 Next, we will elaborate on what some of the terminologies mean and how to update the focus and context graphs using our options.

 ### Terminology and Concepts